 - a description of your intended research activities during your research study period abroad (including objectives, methodology, timelines and expected outcomes) and an indication of how this relates to your main graduate research topic, and a description of the potential benefits that you will derive from working at, or attending, the host institution in relation to your current research objectives; and

-- a budget that provides estimates for costs of travel, living and other expenses during your research study period abroad (to a maximum of $6,000).
+- a budget that provides estimates for costs of travel, living and other expenses during your research study period abroad.

 Two letters of support are required.
-One must be completed and signed by the current research supervisor and the other by the supervisor at the host institution.
+One must be completed and signed by your current research supervisor and the other by the supervisor at the host institution:

-- A letter (original, scanned or sent by email) from your current research supervisor supporting your research study period abroad; and
+- a letter (the original sent by mail or a scanned or digitally signed PDF sent by email) from your current research supervisor supporting your research study period abroad; and

-- A letter (original, scanned or sent by email) from your potential host supervisor supporting your research study period abroad and indicating that they will commit the required resources (financial, if any, supervision time, equipment, etc.) to support your planned research activities.
+- a letter (the original sent by mail or a scanned or digitally signed PDF sent by email) from your potential host supervisor supporting your research study period abroad and indicating that they will commit the required resources (financial, if any, supervision time, equipment, facilities, etc.) to support your planned research activities.